 - For more information, please check here: Personnel Security Screening for the Federal Government

 Vulnerable Sector Search

 - You must attend the Calgary Police Service if you need a Vulnerable Sector Search.
 Do NOT schedule a Vulnerable Sector Search with a private fingerprinting company.
 Click here for information on how to get a Vulnerable Sector Search with the Calgary Police:

 - Not sure if you need a Vulnerable Sector Search?
 Check with the organization requesting you to get a background check.
 They need to tell you whether you need just a regular background check or if you need a Vulnerable Sector Search.

-- Though it may not always be the case, a Vulnerable Sector Search is often required if you are wanting to adopt in Canada or volunteer/work with the vulnerable sector which includes children, disabled, sick and elderly.
+- Though it may not always be the case, a Vulnerable Sector Search is often required to volunteer or work with the vulnerable sector which includes children, disabled, sick and elderly.

 RCMP Processing Times

 A fingerprint-based criminal record check completed in Canada reveals one of the following:

 - criminal convictions and related information found in the RCMP database;